thoriataher/Transaction_assessment/README.md

 # 📝 JSON Data Aggregation & Filtering

 ## 🎯 Objective
-Your task is to process a list of JSON objects (transaction records) and perform aggregate operations based on a specific field (e.g., `customer_id`, `date_range`, `item_id`).
+Your task is to process a list of JSON objects (transaction records) in the backend app, and perform aggregate operations based on a specific field (e.g., `customer_id`, `date_range`, `item_id`).
 Additionally, you will implement **filtering** so that users can specify which subset of the data they want to analyze.

+---

 This task will test your ability to:
 - Parse and manipulate JSON data
-- Perform aggregations using **Python classes** (Bonus)
+- Perform aggregations using **Python classes & data structures** *(Bonus)*
+- Use **React** components to render data and send requests *(Bonus)*
 - Implement **filtering** based on user input
 - Write efficient and readable Python code

 ---